 The profile photo was originally the only entry point to My Account — too implicit for older users.
 The hamburger menu provides explicit, labeled access to all six secondary features: My Account, Notifications, Help & Support, Language & Currency, About Enpal, and Log Out.

 Both the hamburger menu and shortcut icons (? and bell) remain.
 The menu is a safety net.
 The icons are accelerators.
-This is Heuristic #7: flexibility and efficiency of use.

 Help was originally buried at the bottom of Settings, requiring users to scroll past four sections to find it.
 It now has a dedicated Help & Support page accessible via a ? icon present on all six main screens and via the hamburger menu.

 Four clear channels: Chat with Support (AI chatbot), Call Support, Email Support, and System Guide.
 Each CTA names the channel — no ambiguous wording.
-This is Heuristic #10: help and documentation.

 09 · Multilingual support